 Many of our members have argued that moral leadership should bridge rather than disturb the connection between civil society and the government.
 The late Dr. Romulo Bautista has inspired many young scholars in you to pursue that synergistic attitude and that unfailing faith in democracy.
 As we enter this crucial stage as an organization, I rally each and everyone to remain critical of the various apparent inequalities in Philippine society, and hopeful in our moral resolve to bring about change through our own various capacities.

 Christopher Ryan Maboloc, past president of the Social Ethics Society, has been conferred the rare distinction of "Maxima Cum Laude" by the University of San Carlos for his doctorate degree in philosophy during graduation rites held last April 10, 2017 in Cebu City.

-The award is the highest in the graduate school of USC and the first that has been given.
-Based on the criteria, the award is conferred on a graduate with a GPA of not less than 1.07, comprehensive exam average scores of not less than 95%, publication in an indexed international journal during the course of the study, and presentation of the dissertation research in an international conference.
+The distinction is the highest in the graduate school of USC and the first-ever that has been awarded in the history of USC.
+Based on the criteria, it is conferred on a graduate with a GPA of not less than 1.07, comprehensive exam average score of not less than 95%, at least one publication in an indexed international journal during the course of the study, and presentation of the dissertation research in an international conference.

 1. “Paul Ricoeur and the Task of Political Education” Dr. Ruby Suazo University of San

 Carlos 2.
 “Democratizing Philippine democracy” Dr. Sherlito Sable University of